jorgegv/rage1/doc/DATAGEN.md

   * `CONTROLLER_SELECTED`: controller is selected in main menu
   * `GAME_WON`: game is ended successfully
   * `GAME_OVER`: game is over because lives=0
-* `GAME_FUNCTIONS`: defines the names of special game functions.
+* `GAME_FUNCTION`: defines a special game function.
 These functions must be included in sources under `game_src` directory.
 All these functions take and return no arguments, and must work over the global `game_state` variable.
 Arguments:
+  * `TYPE`: the type of function.
+Possible values:
     * `MENU`: the main menu, must end with the correct controller selected
     * `INTRO`: intro screen, shown just after the menu and before beginning gameplay
     * `GAME_END`: this function will run when the game is ended successfully, i.e. the hero has completed the game objectives
     * `GAME_OVER`: this runs when the hero has lost all of his/her lives without completing the game objectives
     * `USER_INIT`: this function runs once when the game has just finished loading.
 It is a one-time initialization.
     * `USER_GAME_INIT`: this function runs once when a new gameplay is started.
     * `USER_GAME_LOOP`: this function runs once in every game loop.
 Use with care, this function can hurt performance badly!
+  * `NAME`: the function name.
+Must follow C function naming conventions
+  * `FILE`: (optional) the file name where the function is.
+If not specified, the name of the file will be assumed the same as the function name, plus a `.c` extension
+  * `CODESET`: (optional) the codeset where the function must reside.
+If not specified, or we are compiling for 48K model, all GAME_FUNCTIONs will go into lowmem area
 * `GAME_AREA`, `LIVES_ARES`, `INVENTORY_AREA`, `DEBUG_AREA`: definitions for
 the different screen areas used by the game.
 All of then accept the following aguments: